tearfulDalvik/almace-scaffolding/_app/_posts/note/2019-12-09-cloudfront-router.md

 ]
 ```

-You can make a simple HTTP request to determine the fastest origin then using the following code:
+You can make a simple HTTP request to determine the fastest origin by using the following code:
 ```python
 # s: Server Object
 def evaluate(s):